Battle of Guruslău: Background

 Michael asked for assistance from Emperor Rudolf II during a visit in Prague between 23 February and 5 March 1601.
 The visit was granted when the emperor heard that General Giorgio Basta had lost control of Transylvania to the Transylvanian Hungarian nobility led by Sigismund Báthory, who accepted Ottoman protection.
 Meanwhile, Wallachian forces loyal to Michael and led by his son, Nicolae Pătrașcu, drove out Simion Movilă from Moldavia and prepared to re-enter Transylvania.

 Battle

 The battle was carried out by two armies, those of Michael the Brave (Wallachians and Cossacks) together with Giorgio Basta, on one side and those of Sigismund Báthory on the other side.
-The battle happened between 9am and 7pm on 3 August 1601.
+The battle happened between 9 am and 7 pm on 3 August 1601.
 The Battle of Guruslău took place in the plain of the river Guruslău, a small right tributary of the Zalău.

 Legacy

 A monument was built to commemorate the victory of Michael the Brave.